hensep/DevOps-With-Docker/Part 3/3.1/README.md

 docker/build-push-action
 and use the most recent versions in your workflow.

-Keep an eye on the GitHub Actions page to see that your workflow is working
+Keep an eye on the GitHub Actions page to see that your workflow is working.

+Ensure also from Docker Hub that your image gets pushed there.

+Next, run your image locally in detached mode, and ensure that you can access it with the browser.

+Now set up and run the Watchtower just as described above.

+You might do these two in a single step in a shared Docker Compose file.

+Now your deployment pipeline is set up!
+Ensure that it works:

+make a change to your code

+commit and push the changes to GitHub

+wait for some time (the time it takes for GitHub Action to build and push the image plus the Watchtower poll interval)

+reload the browser to ensure that Watchtower has started the new version (that is, your changes are visible)

+Submit a link to the repository with the config.

 ## Solution
 Repository for the exercise can be found at https://github.com/hensep/devops-with-docker-express-app